Notice of Privacy Practices

 This Notice of Privacy Practices (“Notice”) describes how medical information about you may be used and disclosed and how you can get access to this information.

-This Notice is also available at all Southcoast locations.
+This Notice is available on our website at www.southcoast.org and at all Southcoast locations.

 If you have any questions about this notice, please contact Southcoast’s Privacy Officer at 508-973-5040.

 We understand that information about you and your health is personal.
 We are committed to protecting medical information about you.
 Throughout this Notice, when we refer to “Southcoast,” “we,” “us” or “our,” we are referring to Southcoast Health System, Inc., which includes the following entities: Southcoast Hospitals Group, Inc. (which consists of Charlton Memorial Hospital, St. Luke’s Hospital, and Tobey Hospital (collectively, the “Hospital”)), as well as Southcoast Visiting Nurse Association, Inc., and Southcoast Physicians Group, Inc. We create a record of the care and services you receive at Southcoast.
 We need this record to provide you with quality care and to comply with certain legal requirements.
 This Notice applies to all of the records of your care generated by Southcoast.